mongodb/specifications/source/gridfs/gridfs-spec.rst

       "metadata" : <Document>
     }

-  :_id: a unique ID for this document, of type BSON ObjectId.
-Legacy GridFS systems may store this value as
+  :_id: a unique ID for this document.
+Usually this will be of type ObjectId, but a custom _id value provided by
-    a different type.
-New files must be stored using an ObjectId.
+    the application may be of any type.
   :length: the length of this stored file, in bytes
   :chunkSize: the size, in bytes, of each data chunk of this file.
 This value is configurable by file.
 The default is 255KB.
   :uploadDate: the date and time this file was added to GridFS, stored as a BSON datetime value.
 The value of this